12 Days

 4hrs

 After proper acclimatization, you’ll begin your trekking journey toward Samdo.
 Today’s trek will be comparatively easy and pleasant.
 We’ll walk upstream of the Budhi Gandaki River and finally through Juniper and Birch forests.
-After 4-5 hours of trekking while elevating more than 300m altitude, we reach Samdo village.
-Samdo village is a beautiful village with local culture, traditions, and numerous monasteries, and provides stunning mountainous sights.
+After 4-5 hours of trekking, having gained more than 300m in altitude, we reach Samdo village.
+Samdo village is a beautiful village with local culture, traditions, and numerous monasteries, offering stunning mountain views.

 Along the way, you’ll encounter numerous Mani walls encrypted in prayers and mantras.
 Samdo is a Tibetan village inhabited by the Bhotia community.
 It offers majestic sights of the Himalayas and has modest accommodations in the finest teahouses and lodges.